PaulHooley/ML_P2/README.md

 | Jalal Kalyati | 260808199  |
 | Paul Hooley   | 260727150  |

+#### File Guide

+* `SoftmaxRegression.ipynb`: our main model implementation + related analysis
+* `RegularizedSoftmaxRegression.ipynb`: a variation of our model with L2 regularization + related analysis
+* `TerminationCondition.ipynb`: our analysis for the suggested alternate termination condition (with _T_ iterations)

 #### Set up a Python virtual environment and activate it:

 ```